Richard Harrison (painter): Biography

 Richard Harrison was born on 2 October 1954, in Mill Road Hospital, Liverpool, England to an unmarried mother from Whitby, Yorkshire, and was adopted at twenty days old by a comfortable upper-middle-class mercantile family from Liverpool.
 He was educated at Aysgarth Preparatory School in North Yorkshire (1963–68), and then at Harrow Public School in North West London (1968–72).
 In 1973, he travelled down the West African coast from Dakar in Senegal to Douala in Cameroon as cadet purser on the Merchant Navy vessel MV Dalla.
-In September 1973, he went up to Trinity College, Cambridge, where he studied Mediaeval History, graduating in 1976.
-From 1981 to 1983, he studied furniture design at the London College of Furniture and in 1984 went to Chelsea School of Art, where he completed a BA degree in Fine Art in 1987 and an MA degree in Fine Art, Painting in 1988.
+In September 1973, he went up to Trinity College, Cambridge, where he studied Medieval History, graduating in 1976.
+From 1981 to 1983, he studied furniture design at the London College of Furniture and in 1984 went to Chelsea School of Art in London, where he completed a BA degree in Fine Art in 1987 and an MA degree in Fine Art (Painting) in 1988.

 Exhibitions

 The paintings in Harrison's BA degree show at Chelsea School of Art in June 1987 were noted for their apocalyptic presence and rich and varied paint handling.

 In August 1987, Harrison was selected by the London Evening Standards art critic Brian Sewell for "Young Masters".
 Harrison's contribution consisted of figures engaged in titanic struggle and landscapes in immense flux.

-At his first solo show in 1990 at the Berkeley Square Gallery in London's Mayfair, Sewell said that Goya, Rembrandt and Delacroix might recognise him as in some sense their heir.
+In a review of Harrison's first solo show in 1990 at the Berkeley Square Gallery in London's Mayfair, Sewell wrote that Goya, Rembrandt and Delacroix might recognise him as in some sense their heir.

-In 1993, Harrison's next solo show was at Jill George Gallery in London's Soho, and he then had solo shows at Albemarle Gallery In London's Mayfair in 2002, 2003, 2006, 2008, 2010, 2013 and 2016.
+In 1993, Harrison's next solo show was at Jill George Gallery in London's Soho, and he then had solo shows at Albemarle Gallery in London's Mayfair in 2002, 2003, 2006, 2008, 2010, 2013 and 2016, and at Pontone Gallery in 2018, 2022 and 2025.
 The landscape paintings in the 2006 Albemarle Gallery show were likened to a Götterdämmerung, and The Horsemen in the same show were said by Sewell to be the product of a darkly mediaeval imagination.
+In 2023, Harrison had his first New York solo exhibition at Friedrichs Pontone in the Tribeca district of downtown Manhattan.